How to build a comprehensive B2B content marketing strategy

 trending content - ContentStudio

-So, the winner is clear for Kapost – playful content.
-And your takeaway?
+So, the winner for Kapost is clear—playful content.
+Your takeaway?
 Prepare your buyer’s persona to learn about your audience’s preferred content type, format, personality, and more.

-Now that the buyer’s persona is crossed off your checklist, let’s dive deeper into your audience’s pain points.
-Why?
-Because, every pain point, every problem, and every question that customers have is an opportunity for you.
-Create content around it to solve your customers’ problem and earn their trust.
+Now that the buyer’s persona is crossed off your checklist let’s dive deeper into your audience’s pain points.
+Every pain point, problem, and question customers have is an opportunity for you.
+Create content around it to solve your customers’ problems and earn their trust.

 With the ‘why’ addressed, let’s work our way into the ‘how-to’ part.
 So, how do you learn about your audience’s pain points?
 You’d probably have come across several pain points during your market research while preparing your buyer’s persona.

-1. Talk to your audience: Ask your current customers about what issues hinder their progress and what could help them.
-For example, put up a survey in Google forms to collect answers from your audience.
+I. Talk to your audience: Ask your current customers about what issues hinder their progress and what could help them.
+For example, put up a survey in Google Forms to collect answers from your audience.

 Content marketing - ContentStudio